-- B. Persistent infringement of any of the rules of the game; - C. Objecting by word of mouth or action to any decision given by an official (dissent); - D. Incidental use of vulgar or profane language; - F. Unsporting conduct-specifically: - F2.
-Unnecessary delay (kicking, throwing the ball away on a free kick etc.); - F3.
-Holding a shirt, short etc.; - F4.
-Deliberate verbal attacks; - F7.
-Deliberate tactical foul; - F10.
-A player who displays reckless play; - F12.
-Any delayed, excessive or prolonged act(s) by which a player(s) attempts to focus attention upon himself/herself and/or prohibits a timely restart to the game; - F13.
-A player (other than a goalkeeper within his/her own penalty area) who deliberately handles the ball, attempting to deny an obvious goal-scoring opportunity, and the goal is scored; - F14.
-A player who commits a foul, attempting to deny an obvious goal-scoring opportunity, and the goal is scored; - F15.
-A player who commits an offense against an opponent within his/her team penalty area in an attempt to play the ball that denies the opponent an obvious goal-scoring opportunity, and the referee awards a penalty kick. - a.
-Officials who submit a yellow card report or an ejection report through the Officials Center do not need to send a separate report to the school - b.
+- B. Persistent infringement of any of the rules of the game

+- C. Objecting by word of mouth or action to any decision given by an official (dissent)

+- D. Incidental use of vulgar or profane language

+- H. Unsportsmanlike behavior

+- F2.
+Unnecessary delay (kicking, throwing the ball away on a free kick etc.)

+- F3.
+Holding a shirt, short etc.

+- F4.
+Deliberate verbal attacks

+- F7.
+Deliberate tactical foul

+- F10.
+Reckless play

+- H. Unsportsmanlike behavior

+a.
+Officials who submit a yellow card report or an ejection report through the Officials Center do not need to send a separate report to the school.

+b.
 Schools or coaches who do not receive a special report electronically or by fax within 48 hours of the contest must send the officials name and ID number to the IHSA office for follow up.
 Officials who do not submit yellow/red cards will be contacted by the IHSA and may face sanctions.